ethereum/eth-tester/README.md

 > relevant if you intend to build tooling on top of this library.

-The ethereum tester provides strong guarantees that backends can be swapped out seamlessly without effecting the data formats of both the input arguments and return values.
+The ethereum tester provides strong guarantees that backends can be swapped out seamlessly without affecting the data formats of both the input arguments and return values.
 This is accomplished using a two-step process of strict *normalization* and *validation*.